visualpharm/Lunacy/docs/index_updated.md

  <li>
  <details>
   <summary>
-   <strong>  How to retrieve icons in particular style? </strong>
+   <strong>  How to Retrieve Icons in a Particular Style? </strong>
  </summary>

-To retrieve an icon in particular style you just substitute the style as a parameter in your retrieval request:
+Retrieving an icon in particular style is easy.
+To do this, you embed the desired style as a parameter in your retrieval request:
  <p align="center">

 |monochrome|coloured|